dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-04-06-cpp-development-setup.md

 ### Development

-This mode cares mostly about fast compilation times.
-The `LDFLAGS` environment value is set to instruct our compiler to use [mold](https://github.com/rui314/mold) for the linking stage.
+Development mode cares mostly about fast compilation times.
+The `LDFLAGS` environment value is set to instruct our compiler to use [mold](https://github.com/rui314/mold) for the linking stage, which is usually an order of magnitude faster than ld.

 ```sh
 CFLAGS="-std=c11 -Wall -Wextra -Wvla -Wformat -Wformat=2 -Wconversion"